Cumberland County DUI Bail Information

 Option 3: property bond

-- Processing Time: Property bonds generally take longer to process than cash or surety bonds due to the need for property appraisals and legal documentation.
+- Processing Time: Property bonds generally take longer to process than cash or surety bonds due to the need for property valuation and lien assessment.

 Option 4: personal recognizance (pr bond)

-- How it Works: A Personal Recognizance (PR) bond allows you to be released on your own recognizance, meaning you are released based on your promise to appear in court.
-No bail payment is required.
+- Release on Promise: A PR bond allows you to be released on your own promise to appear in court, without paying any money.

 - Eligibility: PR bonds are typically granted to first-time offenders with strong ties to the community and a low risk of flight.